 I dipped the whole t-shirt in a very diluted dye bath as the last step to dye the whole T-shirt rather than leave the top portion white.

-Once you are happy with the ombré effect, wash the garment ( T-shirt) in cold water and then with the detergent.
+Once you are happy with the ombré effect, wash the garment ( T-shirt) in just cold water and then with the detergent.
+Make sure the darkest shade is down as you hold the t-shirt

 Some dye manufacturers Offer dye fixatives.
 Then wash the fabric first with the dye fixative before washing with the cold water.
 You have to be careful about not getting any dye on the white portion.